asker403/dice-privacy/privacy_policy.md

 # Privacy Policy / Gizlilik Politikası

-Last updated / Son güncelleme: March 19, 2024
+Last Updated: March 19, 2024

 ## English Version

-### Introduction
+### 1. Introduction

-This Privacy Policy describes how Dice Game ("we", "our", or "the app") protects the privacy of its users.
-By using this application, you agree to the collection and use of information as described in this policy.
+This Privacy Policy describes how we collect, use, and handle your information when you use our Dice Game application.

-### Information We Collect
+### 2. Information We Collect

-#### Automatically Collected Information
-- Device information (model, operating system version)
-- App usage statistics
+- **Automatically Collected Information**: Device information, app usage statistics
-- Error reports

-#### Information Provided by Users
-- Game scores
-- Game preferences
+- **User-Provided Information**: None required

-### How We Use Information
+### 3. How We Use Information

-We use the collected information for the following purposes:
-- To provide app functionality
+- To provide and maintain the application
 - To improve user experience
-- To detect and fix errors
 - To analyze app performance

-### Information Sharing
+### 4. Information Sharing

-We do not share your information with third parties.
-Your information may only be shared when:
+We do not share your personal information with third parties.
-- Required by law
-- Necessary to protect the app's security
-- With your consent

-### Data Security
+### 5. Data Security

-We take reasonable measures to protect your data.
-However, please note that no data transmission over the internet or electronic storage is 100% secure.
+We implement appropriate security measures to protect your information.

-### Children's Privacy
+### 6. Children's Privacy

-Our app is not directed at children under 13.
-We do not knowingly collect personal information from children under 13.
+Our application is suitable for all ages.

-### Changes
+### 7. Changes to This Policy

-We may update this privacy policy from time to time.
-We will notify you of any significant changes through the app.
+We may update this policy from time to time.
+We will notify you of any changes by posting the new policy on this page.

-### Contact
+### 8. Contact Us

-If you have questions about this privacy policy, please contact us:
+If you have any questions about this policy, please contact us at:
 - Email: umit206403@gmail.com

-### Consent
+### 9. Consent

-By using this app, you consent to this privacy policy.
-If you do not agree with this policy, please do not use the app.
+By using our application, you consent to this privacy policy.

 ---

 ## Türkçe Versiyon

-### Giriş
+### 1. Giriş

-Bu Gizlilik Politikası, Dice Game uygulamasının ("biz", "bizim" veya "uygulama") kullanıcılarının gizliliğini nasıl koruduğunu açıklar.
-Bu uygulamayı kullanarak, bu politikada belirtilen bilgilerin toplanmasını ve kullanılmasını kabul etmiş olursunuz.
+Bu Gizlilik Politikası, Zar Oyunu uygulamamızı kullanırken bilgilerinizi nasıl topladığımızı, kullandığımızı ve işlediğimizi açıklar.

-### Toplanan Bilgiler
+### 2. Topladığımız Bilgiler

-#### Otomatik Olarak Toplanan Bilgiler
-- Cihaz bilgileri (model, işletim sistemi versiyonu)
-- Uygulama kullanım istatistikleri
+- **Otomatik Toplanan Bilgiler**: Cihaz bilgileri, uygulama kullanım istatistikleri
-- Hata raporları

-#### Kullanıcı Tarafından Sağlanan Bilgiler
+- **Kullanıcı Tarafından Sağlanan Bilgiler**: Gerekli değil
-- Oyun skorları
-- Oyun tercihleri

-### Bilgilerin Kullanımı

-Topladığımız bilgileri aşağıdaki amaçlar için kullanıyoruz:
+### 3. Bilgileri Nasıl Kullanıyoruz
-- Uygulamanın işlevselliğini sağlamak
+- Uygulamayı sağlamak ve sürdürmek için
-- Kullanıcı deneyimini iyileştirmek
+- Kullanıcı deneyimini iyileştirmek için
-- Hataları tespit etmek ve düzeltmek
-- Uygulama performansını analiz etmek
+- Uygulama performansını analiz etmek için

-### Bilgi Paylaşımı
+### 4. Bilgi Paylaşımı

-Kullanıcı bilgilerinizi üçüncü taraflarla paylaşmıyoruz.
-Bilgileriniz sadece:
+Kişisel bilgilerinizi üçüncü taraflarla paylaşmıyoruz.
-- Yasal bir zorunluluk olduğunda
-- Uygulamanın güvenliğini korumak için gerekli olduğunda
-- Kullanıcı izni verildiğinde

-paylaşılabilir.

-### Veri Güvenliği
+### 5. Veri Güvenliği

-Kullanıcı verilerinizin güvenliğini sağlamak için makul önlemler alıyoruz.
-Ancak, internet üzerinden hiçbir veri iletiminin veya elektronik depolamanın %100 güvenli olmadığını unutmayın.
+Bilgilerinizi korumak için uygun güvenlik önlemlerini uyguluyoruz.

-### Çocukların Gizliliği
+### 6. Çocukların Gizliliği

-Uygulamamız 13 yaşın altındaki çocuklara yönelik değildir.
-Bilerek 13 yaşın altındaki çocuklardan kişisel bilgi toplamıyoruz.
+Uygulamamız tüm yaşlar için uygundur.

-### Değişiklikler
+### 7. Bu Politikadaki Değişiklikler

-Bu gizlilik politikasını zaman zaman güncelleyebiliriz. Önemli değişiklikler olduğunda, uygulama içinde bir bildirim yayınlayacağız.
+Bu politikayı zaman zaman güncelleyebiliriz.
+Herhangi bir değişiklik olduğunda yeni politikayı bu sayfada yayınlayarak sizi bilgilendireceğiz.

-### İletişim
+### 8. Bize Ulaşın

-Bu gizlilik politikası hakkında sorularınız varsa, lütfen bizimle iletişime geçin:
+Bu politika hakkında sorularınız varsa, lütfen bizimle iletişime geçin:
 - E-posta: umit206403@gmail.com

-### Onay
+### 9. Onay

-Bu uygulamayı kullanarak, bu gizlilik politikasını kabul etmiş olursunuz.
-Eğer bu politikayı kabul etmiyorsanız, lütfen uygulamayı kullanmayın.
+Uygulamamızı kullanarak bu gizlilik politikasını kabul etmiş olursunuz.